 Above all else, maintaining a constant temperature is key.
 Wine should never be stored at temperatures exceeding 25 degrees Celsius – and in many cases, the ideal temperature for a mixed collection of wines is closer to 10-12 degrees.
 Maintaining a variance of no more than 2 degrees ensures that wine isn’t expelled via the cork and air isn’t pulled back in whenever temperature changes occur.

 Likewise, optimal humidity is generally around 70 percent for most wines.
 Too much above that, and mould will begin to form; too much below that and the cork can dry out.
 So be sure to ensure that you store your wine at the right temperature at all times otherwise bye bye bottle of red and hello sad face.
+A good example of resturants who store wine correctly is Pied E Terre, whose tasting menu is complimented by wine which has been stored at the right temperature, for maximum taste results.
+Yum!

 Store and Serve your Wine Appropriately